JMM889901/Northstar.PeePeesServerTools/README.md

 ReplacementMap (Full name of a map such as mp_forwardbase_kodai)

-AutoKick (0 or 1) enables a 120 second afk autokick
+AutoKick (if above zero, autokicks a player after given number of minutes)

 ReplacementMode